June 25, 2025

 What to bring for newborns on the Fourth of July

-- Noise-cancelling headphones– fireworks are loud and we want to protect our newborns’ ears from the sound as much as possible.
-These headphones or these headphones look like great options!
+• Noise-cancelling headphones– fireworks are loud and we want to protect our newborns’ ears from the sound as much as possible.
+These headphones are a great option!

 Newborn Sleep Schedules for the Fourth of July